afaq-ahmad123/mern-graphql/README.md

  - Like/Unlike any Post
  - View Detail page of any view
  - Comment on any Post
- - Delete your Post & Comment
+ - Delete your Posts & Comments

 ## Run Locally
  - Take latest pull using `git pull origin main`